 Section 7.
 Vacancy.
-The membership of the Association shall have the power at any regular or special membership meeting to remove any director and to fill the vacancy caused by such removal.
-A vacancy on the board which occurs between membership meetings may be filled by majority vote of the Directors then in office.
-The person so appointed shall serve until the next annual or special meeting of the membership when a successor shall be elected to serve out the unexpired regular term.
+The membership of the Association shall have the power at any regular or special membership meeting to remove any Director and to fill the vacancy caused by such removal.
+A vacancy on the board that occurs between membership meetings may be filled by majority vote of the Directors then in office.
+A Director so appointed shall serve until the next meeting of the membership when a successor shall be elected to serve out the unexpired regular term.

 Section 9.
 Authority of Directors.
-The Directors are authorized to conduct, manage, and control the business and affairs of this corporation and make rules and regulations for the guidance of the officers, agents, and employees of the corporation and to do all things permitted by law and not prohibited by the Articles or these By-Laws.
+The Directors are authorized to conduct, manage, and control the business and affairs of this Association; to make rules and regulations for the guidance of the officers, agents, and employees of the Association; and to do all things permitted by law and not prohibited by these bylaws.